-Below is the process by which Iona College assigns and collects the required documents for the verification process:
+Below is the process by which Iona University assigns and collects the required documents for the verification process:

-- New students to Iona College are sent letters requesting the missing documentation.
+- New students to Iona University are sent letters requesting the missing documentation.
 These are run on a bi-weekly basis starting in May.

-- Continuing students receive an email to their Iona College email account requesting the missing documentation beginning in February-March.
+- Continuing students receive an email to their Iona University email account requesting the missing documentation beginning in February-March.

 - The required documents for verification are manually updated on our PeopleSoft system.
 A checklist is assigned by the system for all students who are selected for verification when their FAFSA is received.
 As the documents are received, the checklists are updated accordingly.
 Each item on the checklists would be considered Completed.
 If there is still documentation missing or incomplete, the item would be considered Initiated.
 As documents are received, the verification counselor reviews the FAFSA data against the documents submitted.